winitzki/CocoaJoin/README.md

 * sending values synchronously to a blocking call in another thread (for implementing fast molecules)
 * functions with side effects (for implementing `inject`, `reply`, and fast molecules)

 For this reason, join calculus can be implemented as a library in most programming languages.
+Any special features of the programming language (algebraic types, polymorphism, OOP, etc.) can be immediately used by the embedded join calculus library.

 Join calculus gives the programmer the following basic functionality: